escottgoodwin/lango-trans-de/README.md

 Get the most 'popular' vector clusters, as determined by the clusters with the greatest number of articles in them.

 The number of articles in a cluster serves as a representation for the level of user interest in the 'topic' of that cluster.
 The default identifies the top 33% clusters.
-(With defaults, the 5 most pouplar clusters of 15).
+(With defaults, the 5 most pouplar clusters of 15 clusters).

+**9. Popular Cluster Centers**

-9. Determine the vector centers of the most popular clusters.
+Determine the vector centers of the most popular clusters.

+11. Recommend Articles From Popular Vector C
-10. Use the most popular vector centers to make article recommendations (links) for each cluster from the corpus using Doc2Vec's built-in similarity function, which uses cosine distance to determine similarity.
+Use the most popular vector centers to make article recommendations (links) for each cluster from the corpus using Doc2Vec's built-in similarity function, which uses cosine distance to determine similarity.
 (Default 20 articles per cluster).

 Duplicate links are filtered out.
 Recommended links are saved in a text file.